FooBarShebang/statistics_lib/Documents/Requirements/RE002_ordered_functions.md

 * A 1D data set (or one of the sub-sets of the 2D data set) is an empty sequence
 * A 1D data set is shorter than 2 points in the case of the 1st and the 3rd quartile as well as the quantile functions
 * The lengths of the sub-sets of a 2D data set are not equal
+* The total number of quantiles is an integer, but not positive
+* The required quantile index is negative or larger than the total number of quantiles

 **Verification Method:** T